InsaneCoder789/Frostbite/src/Commands/README.md

 * Ping - *Shows The Ping Of The Bot*
 * Uptime - *Shows The Uptime Of The Bot*
 * Suggest - *Command Used To Give Suggestions*
+* Support - Support Server For the Main Bot Project